 Your home is under constant attack from Mother Nature.
-Unfortunately, your exterior siding takes the brunt of her wrath including driving rain, freezing temperatures, dry heat, ice and snow.
+Unfortunately, your exterior siding takes the brunt of her wrath including heavy rainfall, storms and hurricanes, freezing temperatures, dry heat, ice and snow.
 Aside from climate concerns, a host of dirt, grime, and stains can dull the appearance of your siding.
-Pollen, spider webs, mold, and mildew are common materials that can dim your siding’s luster.
-Cleaning and maintaining your siding on a regular basis will help to extend its life and the protection it provides your home.
+Pollen, spider webs, mold, and mildew are common materials that can dim your siding’s appearance.
+Understanding how to clean siding on a regular basis will help to extend its lifespan and better protect your home.

-Many types of material are used for siding in the residential construction industry.
+Many types of materials are used for siding in the residential construction industry.
 Vinyl, wood, fiber cement board, stucco, and brick are common siding materials used throughout the United States.
 Depending on your home’s type of siding, you will practice slightly different siding cleaning and maintenance techniques.
 In this article, we will show you how to clean vinyl siding, wood and fiber cement siding, as well as stucco and brick siding.
 These techniques will keep your siding looking fresh and remaining strong for longer.

 Cleaning Vinyl Siding